 Taïga stops dancing and a little out of breath she asks, ‘Show you what?’

 Toma looks at her from under his bangs.
 ‘How you just did that dancing thing!’

 ‘No, the hip-hop thing.
 I want to impress the girls tonight!’

-Taïga spins round, moving her hips and Tom tries his best to do the same.
-‘Like this?’
+Taïga spins round, moving her hips and Toma tries his best to do the same.

 ‘GET OFF THE DANCE FLOOR, OR I’LL GIVE YOU ALL DETENTION!!!’

-Miss Holden has stepped outside and is outraged to see the children dancing with dirty shoes on the brand new dance floor.
+Miss Hasdeu has stepped outside and is outraged to see the brand new dance floor getting soiled.
 The children quickly obey their angry teacher.
 Leaving the dancefloor they set off to explore the rest of the activities.

 As Toma aims carefully and throws his last horseshoe, Taïga concentrates on the flying object, guiding it with her hands…

 The ring of metal hitting metal resonates and the horseshoe lays perfectly still in a cloud of dust.

 ‘Wow, Toma!
 A perfect ringer.’